Baked Fish In Foil With Vegetables

 Instructions

-• Line a baking sheet with aluminium foil.
+• Line a baking sheet with aluminum foil.
 Make sure you cover the surface evenly so the juice from the vegetables and fish won't spill out while cooking.

 • Place fish in the middle of the sheet.

-• Add salt, pepper, lemon juice, lemon zest and garlic and mix well with your hands.
+• Add salt, pepper, lemon juice, lemon zest and garlic and gently mix with a spatula.

-• Wrap foil well and bake for 15 minutes.
+• Wrap foil well, return the dish to the oven, turn the oven to 375 and bake for 15 more minutes.

-• Remove baking sheet from the oven, open the foil to expose the fish and return to oven.
+• Remove baking dish from the oven, open the foil to expose the fish and return to oven.
 Bake for additional 5 minutes or until the fish gets a light golden crust.

 Tried this recipe?Mention @easy_peasy_creative_ideas or tag #easy_peasy_creative_ideas!